Crises of Communication: Sustainability and Trumpism

 - Die Gesllschaft der Gesellschaft (The Society of Society) (Luhmann, 1998)

-is notoriously dense, and his theory clashes with the Western concept of the sovereign individual (Möller, 2011).
-Note that each title has a double meaning, e.g. The Science of Society discusses the social system called science but it is also a description of society hinting at the fact that there is no perspective from outside.
-Therefore, The Society of Society is a self-description of society.
+is notoriously technical and repetitive, and his theory clashes with the Western concept of the sovereign individual (Möller, 2011).
+Note that each title has a double meaning, e.g. The Science of Society discusses the social system called science but it is also a specific description written by society, hinting at the fact that there is no perspective from outside.
+Consequently, The Society of Society is a self-description of society.

 Additionally, Luhmann sidesteps moral language and offers no prescriptive or normative framework.
 Those looking to his theory for answers on what to do will likely be disappointed.

 Today, systems thinking is widely discussed as a method to grasp the complexity of global issues by focusing on wholes and relationships rather than dissecting problems into isolated parts.
 It seeks to move beyond Cartesian reductionism and the Newtonian view of linear cause-and-effect, proposing instead an anti-reductionist approach that emphasizes interdependencies, especially crucial in fields like climate science.
 Here, we are not dealing with a computable universe but with complex and chaotic systems, where non-linearity and feedback loops disrupt straightforward causal relationships.
-However, chaos does not mean randomness.
-Chaotic systems can exhibit intricate structures, yet the slightest change in initial conditions can drastically alter future outcomes, as we see with weather systems—classic examples of chaotic behavior.
+However, we should remind ourselves that chaos is different from randomness.
+Chaotic systems can exhibit intricate structures, yet the slightest change in initial conditions can drastically alter future outcomes, as we see with weather systems—a classic examples of chaotic behavior.
 While accurate short-term predictions are challenging due to the chaotic nature of weather, long-term averages, such as the global average temperature, can be predicted with reasonable accuracy.
 Unlike weather, which is highly sensitive to initial conditions, climate trends respond more predictably to persistent external drivers like greenhouse gas concentrations and solar radiation.
 However, when we consider societal factors, the picture becomes more complex, as human activities and policy decisions can significantly influence these long-term climate trends.

 So what is a System?